Kinnaribadal/Final-Project/README.md

 ### Building Model
 * SciKit Learn (Machine Learning Model)
   * Model used: RandomForestClassifier
-  * Exported model as a joblib file.
+  * Exported model as a joblib file in order to reference while using flask.

 ### Loading Data
 * MongoDB
-  *
+  * Load dataset from cleaned CSV data with correct formatting.

 ### Website Application and build
 * Flask
 * HTML
 * CSS (Bootstrap)
 * Javascript
+* Website allows for user inputs to be submitted.
+Model will run and report whether the user is likely to have or not have an irregular heartbeat based on model.

 ### Visualizations:
 * Matplotlib (Model Visualization within Jupyter Notebook)